hotakakobori/MSc-Thesis-Replication/README.md

 # MSc-Thesis-Replication

-This is a repository which stores all the materials needed to replicate my thesis work "_Essays on Urban Green Space and COVID-19 Pandemic_ (Tentative)" which includes code. some datasets as an effort to maintain transparency and reproduibility.
+This is a repository which stores all the materials needed to replicate my thesis work "_Essays on Urban Green Space and COVID-19 Pandemic_ (Tentative)" including code (prenalaysis, analysis). some datasets as an effort to maintain transparency and reproduibility.

 # Preanalysis